-This small but excellent lounge is located just past security, across from gate 40, and is open daily from 5 am until 2 am.
-Outside it is labeled American Airlines Flagship Lounge on a big sign, you can’t miss it!
+This small but excellent lounge is located just past security, across from gate 40, and is open daily from 5:00 – 2:00 am.
+Outside it is labeled American Airlines Flagship Lounge on a big sign.
+You can’t miss it!

-Once inside, the Flagship Lounge is to your left and the American Airlines Admirals Club can be found to your right.
-The Admirals Club is an interesting looking lounge with lots of interesting curved ceiling detailing and angled windows offering a great view of the planes.
+Once inside, the Flagship Lounge is to your left, and the American Airlines Admirals Club can be found to your right.
+The Admirals Club is an interesting-looking lounge with many interesting curved ceiling detailing and angled windows offering a great view of the planes.
 There’s plenty of sofa seating and cafe-style seating in the buffet area.

 The main buffet has a tea and coffee machine with a soda fountain.
-At breakfast, there is plenty of food including cake, bread (next to a toasting machine), oatmeal, fresh fruit, hardboiled eggs, avocado toast, and yogurt which is surrounded by bowls of fruit including strawberries, raspberries, blueberries, and melon.
+There is plenty of food at breakfast, including cake, bread (next to a toasting machine), oatmeal, fresh fruit, hardboiled eggs, avocado toast, and yogurt, which is surrounded by bowls of fruit including strawberries, raspberries, blueberries, and melon.

 Lunch and dinner options include hummus, pasta salad, fresh fruit and veggies, cheese and crackers, crisps, and soup.
 If you are still hungry, the lounge also offers a paid menu too.
-There’s also made-to-order guacamole from 3 – 6 pm, and avocado toast with prosciutto in the morning.
+There’s also made-to-order guacamole and avocado toast with prosciutto in the morning.